-eXpert 1600 Series frames are capable of performing static tension, compression, and bend tests. eXpert 1900 Series dynamic fatigue testers are engineered to meet the force-stroke-frequency requirements of your application.
-ADMET offers a full line of grips, fixtures, load cells, extensometers and heating and cooling systems.
-All ADMET machines can be modified to satisfy special stroke, load, and fixturing requirements.
+eXpert 1600 Series hydraulic testing frames are capable of performing static tension, compression, and bend tests. eXpert 1900 Series dynamic fatigue testers are engineered to meet the force-stroke-frequency requirements of your application.
+ADMET offers a full line of hydraulic testing grips, fixtures, load cells, extensometers and heating and cooling systems.
+All ADMET hydraulic testing machines can be modified to satisfy special stroke, load, and fixturing requirements.

 ASTM A370 is performed by steel manufacturers and commercial and government laboratories serving the construction industry to measure the strength of rebar.
 Values of ultimate tensile strength, yield and elongation are required for the most common sizes.